xod442/stackstorm-tutorial/doc/00_init.md

 The answers are located in:`/opt/stackstorm/packs/tutorial/etc/answers`

-packs are also available on the stackstorm exchange and can be installed with :
+Packs are also available on the stackstorm exchange and can be installed with :
 `st2 pack install servicenow`